jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

 **Parenting information programmes**

-### 46O Judge may direct party to undertake parenting information programme
+### 46O Party may be directed to undertake parenting information programme
-(1) At any time after an application has been made to the court for a parenting order under section 48, a Family Court Judge may direct 1 or more parties to the application to attend a parenting information programme.
+(1) At any time after an application has been made to the court for a parenting order under section 48, a Family Court Associate or Family Court Judge may direct 1 or more parties to the application to attend a parenting information programme.
-(2) However, the Family Court Judge may not make a direction under subsection (1) in respect of a party if that party has undertaken a parenting information programme within the preceding 2 years.
+(2) However, a direction may not be made under subsection (1) in respect of a party if that party has undertaken a parenting information programme within the preceding 2 years.

 **Settlement conferences**

 ### 46P Purpose of settlement conferences
-The purpose of a settlement conference is to enable a Family Court Judge to— (a) ascertain whether any or all of the issues in dispute between the parties can be settled; and (b) settle those issues.
+The purpose of a settlement conference is to enable a Family Court Associate or Family Court Judge to— (a) ascertain whether any or all of the issues in dispute between the parties can be settled; and (b) settle those issues.

 ### 46Q Settlement conferences
-(1) A Family Court Judge may, before the hearing of a proceeding, direct the Registrar to convene a settlement conference.
+(1) At any time before the hearing of a proceeding,— (a) a Family Court Associate may convene a settlement conference; or (b) a Family Court Judge or Family Court Associate may direct the Registrar of the court to convene a settlement conference.
 (2) However, a settlement conference may be convened under subsection (1) on 1 occasion only, but may be adjourned at any time and to any place.
-(3) At a settlement conference, a Family Court Judge may, with the consent of the parties, make an order settling some or all of the issues in dispute between the parties.
+(3) At a settlement conference, a Family Court Associate or Family Court Judge may, with the consent of the parties, make an order settling some or all of the issues in dispute between the parties.
-(4) Before a party consents to the making of an order, a Family Court Judge may advise that party to obtain legal advice.
+(4) Before a party consents to the making of an order, a Family Court Associate or Family Court Judge may advise that party to obtain legal advice.

 **Guardianship disputes**